Agriculture in Syria: Water resources

 Water is a scarce resource in Syria as it is throughout the Middle East, but Syria is more fortunate than many other countries.
-Sufficient rainfall supports cultivation in the Fertile Crescent - an arc from the southwest, near the border with Israel and Lebanon, extending northward to the Turkish border and eastward along that border to Iraq.
+Sufficient rainfall supports cultivation in the Fertile Crescent - an arc from the southwest, near the border with Palestine and Lebanon, extending northward to the Turkish border and eastward along that border to Iraq.
 The other main area of cultivation is along the Euphrates and its major tributaries and is dependent on irrigation.

 Rainfall is highest along the Mediterranean coast and on the mountains just inland, with Syria's limited forestry activities being concentrated in the higher elevations of these mountains.
 Rainfall diminishes sharply as one moves eastward of the mountains paralleling the coast and southward from the Turkish border.
 The arc of cultivation from the southwest (and east of the coastal mountains) to the northeast is largely semiarid, having as annual rainfall between 300 and 600 millimeters.
 Areas south and east of the arc receive less than 300 millimeters of rain annually, classifying the land as arid.
 Grass and coarse vegetation suitable for limited grazing grow in part of this arid belt, and the rest is desert of little agricultural value.

 Rainfall is mainly between October and May.
 Without irrigation, cropping is finished by winter, when the climate is very hot and dry.
 Moreover, the amount of rainfall and its timing varies considerably from year to year, making rain-fed farming extremely risky.
 When rains are late or inadequate, farmers do not even plant a crop.
 Successive years of drought are not uncommon and cause havoc not only for farmers but for the rest of the economy.
 In the mid-1980s, about two-thirds of agricultural output (plant and animal production) depended on rainfall.